 In class, bring the plates into the classroom (don't have them in the class before this activity as you will never get the students' attention) and lay them out on a table.
 Your students have to guess which fruit is on each plate by smelling and eating.
 If you like you can supply plastic spoons for each student.
 Model to the students what to do, though don't give the game away - make out like you can't figure out which fruit it is you are tasting and have the students taste and guess with you.
-Encourage vocab such as "Yummy" and "Yuk" and make sure they use the English fruit words and ask them which fruit they like.
+Encourage vocab such as "Yummy" and "Yuk" and the structures "I like" / I don't like".
 Good fun!